floomby/SpaceGame/README.md

 ### Next steps

+- Allow ships and weapons in inventory
+- Discovering recipes
 - NPC behavior state graph factory for making behaviors and transitions between behaviors easier to handle
 - Armament purchase options for stations
 - Manufacturing UI is pretty horrible to use